Carmichaels man charged with risking a catastrophe in April 1 fire

 Thomas told police he didn’t smoke inside the apartment, according to court paperwork.
 Asked why there were cigarette butts inside, he reportedly said he brought them back in with him after he smoked outside.

-Police said residents who were evacuated had to be temporarily housed in a nearby activity center due to weather conditions.
+Police said residents who were evacuated had to be temporarily housed in a nearby activity center because of weather conditions.

 Thomas also faces a charge of reckless endangerment, and is awaiting arraignment on the charges.